fajao/fajao.github.io/_posts/2022-06-07-SOC_automation_project_part_2.md

 ## Completing Windows installation

 After starting the machine, press any key to begin the Windows installation.
-Select your preferred language, time and keyboard layout, then click Install Now.
+Select your preferred language, time and keyboard layout, then click `Install Now`.

 ![Creating new VM_13](/assets/img/soc_project/part2/013.png)